 The Arkansas Governor’s School is a unique experience for faculty and staff as well as for students.
 In addition to the details of each position’s direct responsibilities, there are more general expectations we all share with each other as well as some specific commitments in order to maximize everyone’s benefits.
 We believe that it is essential to the operation and value of the program that we all do our best to live up to these expectations in support of each other.

 – Enthusiasm: If you are dedicated to the goals of AGS, you will naturally be enthusiastic about it--we're not looking for fake "spirit."
-But four weeks (five, if you count orientation) is a long time, and fatigue can make one grumpy.
+But six weeks (seven, if you count orientation) is a long time, and fatigue can make one grumpy.
 We fight against the grumpiness because it makes the program run more smoothly and because it makes it more likely that we will achieve our goals with the students.
 Of course if you're not dedicated to the goals of AGS, then you'll find the extraordinary energy and professionalism it requires to be really unpleasant.
 If you're thinking of applying just to make some money, you should definitely look elsewhere.

 – Judgment: We're responsible for the welfare and security of each and every one of these four hundred minors.
 The way you interact with them and the way you characterize that interaction when you are not around them should always show your understanding of those responsibilities.
 Many AGS students are extremely mature--emotionally and intellectually--but they are nevertheless minors, and their welfare is always our top priority.

 – Integrity: Four hundred sixteen year-olds--each of them watching you do your job at some point.
 Eighty or so co-workers--each of them depending on you and needing you to be in place, ready to do your job.
 There's no alternative here.
 We have to uphold the highest standards of honesty and integrity, on- and off-duty, as role-models, co-workers, and servants of the State of Arkansas.